 Texel is one of the Dutch Wadden Islands, off the coast of the Netherlands.
-If you feel like having a nature vacation, enjoying broad white beaches and exploring small villages, Texel is a perfect place for you to visit.
+If you feel like having a nature vacation, or Easter weekend, enjoying broad white beaches and exploring small villages, Texel is a perfect place for you to visit.

 Photo: the National Park Dunes of Texel

 When you arrive to Texel, an island in the West Frisian Islands region of the Netherlands, you immediately feel the pleasures of life on an island.
 No hurry, no rush, no traffic jams, no noise or disturbance.
 Just you, your companion and pure nature – all you need to have an unforgettable holiday, right?

 rent a bike and explore the beautiful island.
 Enjoy looking at its endless fields, meditative sheep and the dune landscape.
 Drop by a farm for a cup of coffee and home-made ice-cream.
 You can find free biking routes on Texel here >>

 if you are travelling with kids, visit Ecomare, the centre for nature and marine life on Texel (entrance € 13,50 for adults, € 9,50 for kids) and watch the seals feedings